assuremoss/Kubernetes-testbed/README.md

  - kubectl [For installation: https://kubernetes.io/docs/tasks/tools/]
  - Vagrant [For installation: https://www.vagrantup.com/downloads]
  - [Optional] Install a plugin to allow copying files from the Host OS to the Guest OS and viceversa:
-     - $ vagrant plugin install vagrant-vbguest
+     - $ vagrant plugin install vagrant-vbguest [optional]
      - $ vagrant plugin install vagrant-scp
+     - $ vagrant plugin install vagrant-vmware-desktop [optional]
      - $ vagrant reload
  - Ansible [For installation: https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html]

  - Virtualbox [For installation: https://www.virtualbox.org/wiki/Downloads]
+ - VMware Fusion [For installation: https://www.vagrantup.com/docs/providers/vmware]
  - KVM [For installation: execute the ubuntu_dependencies file in this repository]

 ## Installation Overview

-The current settings allow you to set up a Kubernetes cluster of 1 or more master nodes, and N worker nodes (they should be maximum 9).
+The current settings allow you to set up a Kubernetes cluster of 1 or more master nodes, and N worker nodes (they should be a maximum of 9).
 Both the hardware requirements of the master and worker nodes can be customized, specifying the CPU, RAM, and network subnets for each virtual machine.
 Similarly, the Kubernetes and other components version can be specified in the Ansible provision files.

 In the Vagrantfile, you can specify which container run-time engine you'd like to use.
 At the moment, you can choose between Docker, containerd, and CRI-O.